 * Click here for rating key

-Jackalope Ranch Restaurant Review: Motoring up to the Jackalope Ranch, which sits back off Highway 111, has the feel of arriving to a farmstead.
-The place is enormous, with a 21,000-square-foot timbered main dining room and several additional outposts where you can stake claim to a table, bar stool or bench.
-The outdoor areas are equally sprawling and are punctuated with fire pits, leafy palms, and lots of conversation.
-The size of the menu almost rivals the setting, with a long list of appetizers, tamales and fish selections.
-But it’s the smokehouse specialties that Jackalope Ranch has built its reputation on.
+Jackalope Ranch Restaurant Review: Jackalope Ranch is enormous, with a 21,000-square-foot timbered main dining room and several dining outposts.
+The outdoor areas are equally sprawling and are punctuated with fire pits, leafy palms and lots of conversation.
+The size of the menu almost rivals the setting, with a long list of appetizers, entrées and desserts.
+But it’s the smokehouse specialties on which Jackalope Ranch has built its reputation.
 Ribs, steaks and chops are cooked “low and slow” with a variety of seasons, rubs and sauces.
-Family-style sides are all ample sized and passed around like you would at home.
+Family-style sides are all ample-sized and passed around like you would at home.
+For starters, share the plentiful grilled artichoke bottoms served with spicy Louis dressing.
+Desserts seem designed for small armies, so sharing is also advised.
+Coffee and malasadas includes a collection of fried donut holes filled with white chocolate and coffee-flavored cream, served with anglaise for dipping.
 The raucous saloon has its own menu (try the bison burger) and is the place to go when you’re feeling extremely social.
-You can linger here for a while, partly because it will take longer than usual to peruse the menu, and the setting is actually fun in a campy kind of way.
+You can linger there for a while, partly because it will take longer than usual to peruse the menu, and the setting is fun in a campy kind of way.